 You must get an Ohio State License within 30 days after moving into the state.
 Tests are given at the Highway Patrol examination station at the rear of the Golden Gate Shopping Plaza in Mayfield Hts.
 Call 440-461-2847 for an appointment.

 Family Justice Center which helps people with family violence issues such as domestic violence and stalking.

 There is a $500 fine for any person who shall place or dispose of litter (any paper, trash, garbage, rubbish or junk) in any manner, upon any property within the city.

 Parking Overnight Permit

-If you need to request permission for overnight parking in our city, click on the Parking Overnight Permit link to access the automated Front Line program.
+If you need to request permission for overnight parking in our city, visit the Parking Overnight Permit page to access the automated Front Line program.
 This easy user-friendly option is a convenient way for you to ensure your car is not ticketed if left overnight on a public street.

 Local ordinances prohibit overnight parking of commercial trucks in the driveway or yard.
 Trucks must be parked in the garage.